All right, news roundup, information overload hour.

 Where in Michigan are you?

-I'm in uh Norton Shores.
+I'm in Norton Shores.

 Glad you called.

-Hey, I wanted to thank you first of all for following your passion and being willing to do what you do every day.
+Hey, I wanted to thank you, first of all, for following your passion and being willing to do what you do every day.

-Thank you for letting me do it, because I can't do it without you.
+Thank you for letting me do it because I can't do it without you.

-Well, the uh the the question I had for your comment um is I've heard you say multiple times, um that the Republicans need to do what the Democrats are doing.
+Well, the question I had for you, the comment is I've heard you say multiple times that the Republicans need to do what the Democrats are doing, legal ballot harvesting, early voting.

-And it always bothered me to my core because I I guess I would say just on that face, I don't agree.
+And it always bothered me to my core because I guess I would say just on that face, I don't agree.

 Well, there's actually one other thing.

-They you can't run like Doug Mastriano or Tudor Dixon, who I like a lot.
+You can't run like Doug Mastriano or Tudor Dixon, who I like a lot.

-Um, and she's been on my TV show many times, even since the election, she would have been a much better governor for you.
+And she's been on my TV show many times, even since the election, she would have been a much better governor for you.

 That is why it is imperative that they get this resolved.